High Line Elopement | New Zealand to New York City

 Fresh from a snoozle.

-Manhattan does an art elevator right.
-A hydraulic evelvator with a scenic view.
+Manhattan does an art elevator right by including a scenic view.

 Going up.